joelsgp/uoy-assessment-uploader/README.md

       ```
 2. You need the Chrome browser installed.
 Sorry!
     - I need a cookie management feature Firefox doesn't have.
-    - If you have Chromium instead, pass the `--chromium` flag.
+    - Chromium and Ungoogled Chrome should work too.

 ## Use
 Like this:
 - ```shell
   python -m uoy_assessment_uploader --help
   ```
+  or
 - ```shell
   uoy-assessment-uploader --help
   ```